Egbaiyelo/Workday-Consolidate/README.md

 This project strives to fix this.
 It provides an extension and a native host application to provide a unified interface for jobseekers to breeze through these roadblocks.

+## Key-features
 The workconsole would allow
 - Easy registration/ login or automatic authentication
 - A dashboard for all job statuses
 - Form fill helpers

+To install the extension download the extension folder
+- Open the browser extensions environment and click developer mode
+- CLick load unpacked and select the extension in your file explorer.

+The extension can function to some extent without the app.
+It does
+-

 To install the app, you need to set it up yourself as it does not yet have an installer.